futurice/android-best-practices/README.md

 [Gson](https://code.google.com/p/google-gson/) is another popular choice and being a smaller library than Jackson, you might prefer it to avoid 65k methods limitation.
 Also, if you are using

-[Moshi](https://github.com/square/moshi), another of [Square's](https://github.com/square) open source libraries, builds upon learnings from the development of Gson.
+[Moshi](https://github.com/square/moshi), another of [Square's](https://github.com/square) open source libraries, builds upon learnings from the development of Gson and also integrates well with Kotlin.

 <a name="networklibs"></a>
 **Networking, caching, and images.** There are a couple of battle-proven solutions for performing requests to backend servers, which you should use rather than implementing your own client.
 We recommend basing your stack around [OkHttp](http://square.github.io/okhttp/) for efficient HTTP requests and using [Retrofit](http://square.github.io/retrofit/) to provide a typesafe layer.
 If you choose Retrofit, consider [Picasso](http://square.github.io/picasso/) for loading and caching images.